Health Health

 2012-2014 and 2021-2022 mortality rates derived from the same Medical Research Council Rapid Mortality Surveillance project published by the UN Inter-agency Group for Child Mortality Estimation and available at https://childmortality.org/all-cause-mortality/data?refArea=ZAF&indicator=MRY0T4.
 Note that the 2021 and 2022 RMS estimates are preliminary and have not yet been published by the MRC.

-Article 24 of the UN Convention on the Rights of a Child says that state parties should recognise “the right of the child to the enjoyment of the highest attainable standard of health and to facilities for the treatment of illness and rehabilitation of health”.
-It obliges the state to take measures “to diminish infant and child mortality” and “to combat disease and malnutrition.1
+Article 24 of the United Nations (UN) Convention on the Rights of a Child says that States Parties should recognise “the right of the child to the enjoyment of the highest attainable standard of health and to facilities for the treatment of illness and rehabilitation of health”.
+It obliges the state to take measures “to diminish infant and child mortality” and “to combat disease and malnutrition”.[1]

 The infant and under-five mortality rates are key indicators of heath and development.
 They are associated with a broad range of bio-demographic, health and environmental factors which are not only important determinants of child health but are also informative about the health status of the broader population.

-The DHIS also records the in-facility neonatal death rate – i.e. the number of infants aged 0-27 days who died during their stay in the facility, per 1,000 live births in public health facilities.
-The recorded rates were also around 12 in the years leading up to COVID-19 but increased slightly to 13 per 1,000 live births in 2021 and 2022.5
+The DHIS also records the in-facility neonatal death rate – i.e. the number of infants aged 0 – 28 days who died during their stay in the facility, per 1,000 live births in public health facilities.
+The recorded rates were also around 12 in the years leading up to COVID-19 but increased after 2020, reaching 13.4 per 1,000 live births in 2023.[4]

-3 Bradshaw D, Dorrington R, Nannan N, Laubscher R. Rapid Mortality Surveillance Report 2013.
-Cape Town: South African Medial Research Council.
+[2] Bradshaw D, Dorrington R, Nannan N, Laubscher R. Rapid Mortality Surveillance Report 2013.
+Cape Town: South African Medical Research Council.
 2014.

 The vital registration system and the Health Information System in South Africa remain inadequate for monitoring levels of and trends in infant and child mortality.
 South Africa is therefore reliant on survey data in this regard.
 The most reliable estimates of childhood mortality are collected from Demographic and Health Surveys (DHS), conducted every five years.